information

 14B.110.120 Civil Penalties.

-1. A. The Director may impose civil penalties for violations of the provisions of this Chapter according to the following schedule:
+1. A. The City Administrator may impose civil penalties for violations of the provisions of this Chapter according to the following schedule:

 1. 1.
-Sealed amusement device removed from location: the penalty shall be up to $50 per amusement device.
+Sealed amusement device removed from location: the penalty may be up to $50 per amusement device.

 2. 2.
-Failure to obtain proper location permit: the penalty shall be up to $50 per amusement device.
+Failure to obtain proper location permit: the penalty may be up to $50 per amusement device.

 3. 3.
-The unlawful removal of seal from amusement device: the amusement device shall be subject to seizure and destruction pursuant to Section 14B.110.110.
+The unlawful removal of seal from amusement device: the amusement device is subject to seizure and destruction pursuant to Section 14B.110.110.

 1. 1.
-In calculating the amount of the civil penalty to be imposed for violations of the provisions of this Chapter, the Director shall consider:
+In calculating the amount of the civil penalty to be imposed for violations of the provisions of this Chapter, the City Administrator must consider:

 1. a.
 The extent and nature of the person’s involvement in the violation;